tmischke999/QA-Academy/Curriculum/Month_2_QA_Fundamentals/Week_3_Exploratory_Testing_and_Bug_Reporting/Week_3_Training_6_Bug_Reporting_and_Engineer_Interaction.md

-# Week 4: Training 6 - Bug Reporting Fundamentals
+# Week 3: Training 6 - Bug Reporting Fundamentals

+---

 ## Objective

-The purpose of this training is to help students understand the essentials of bug reporting, including how to document, communicate, and escalate issues in a way that facilitates timely and effective resolution.
-By the end of this session, students will:

-- Understand the key components of a well-written bug report.
+By the end of this training, students will:

+- Understand how to document bugs effectively, including defining severity and priority.
-- Learn how to communicate bugs effectively with developers and stakeholders.
+- Learn to communicate effectively with developers during the bug-fixing process.
-- Develop skills to prioritize and escalate issues based on severity and impact.
+- Practice drafting concise, actionable bug reports.

 ---